bandprotocol/bandpress/docs/prerequisite.md

 $ yarn install band.js
 ```

 The library requires [Web3](https://web3js.readthedocs.io/en/1.0/web3.html) provider during its instantiation in order to send transactions to the Ethereum network.
 On client side wallets, such as [Metamask](https://metamask.io), provider be found at `window.web3.currentProvider`.
-If you are running on server side, web3 provider can be constructed with connection to an Ethereum node that controls the private key.
+If you are running on a server side, web3 provider can be constructed with connection to an Ethereum node that controls the private key.

 ```typescript
 import { BandProtocolClient } from "band.js";